-- 15.3.1 The Monitoring Officer will give a printed copy of this Constitution to each Member of the Council upon delivery to him of that individual's Declaration of Acceptance of Office on the Member first being elected to the Council. - 15.3.2 The Monitoring Officer will ensure that copies are available for inspection at Council Offices and other appropriate locations and on the Council's website, and printed copies can be purchased by anyone who is otherwise not a Member or an Officer of the Council on payment of a reasonable fee.
+- 15.3.1 The Monitoring will give a printed copy of this Constitution to each Member of the Council upon delivery to him of that individual's declaration of acceptance of office on the member first being elected to the Council. - 15.3.2 The Head of Law and Governance will ensure that copies are available for inspection at Council Offices and other appropriate locations and on the Council's website, and can be purchased by members of the local press and the public on payment of a reasonable fee.